Every day I see a new sustainable brand pop up in my Instagram timeline. Love to see it.

 - What dyes do they use?

 Pro tip: don’t trust everything you read.
-Most companies will use his section in their advantage and sugarcoat reality.
-Wrapping a doughnut in lettuce doesn’t make it healthy, and focusing the marketing of an eco-toxic / non-ethical product around words like ‘green’ or ‘sustainable’ doesn’t make it sustainable.
+Some companies will use their ‘about us’ or ‘sustainability’ pages to sugarcoat reality.
+Wrapping a doughnut in lettuce doesn’t make it any healthier, and focusing the marketing of an eco-toxic / non-ethical product around words like ‘green’ or ‘fair’ doesn’t make it sustainable.

 Pro tip 2: language is tricky.
-For example, handmade is not synonym with sustainable.
-They can use handmade fabrics produced by exploited workers with toxic materials.
-So be alert and be critical.
+For example, handmade and sustainable are not synonyms.
+A brand can use handmade fabrics produced by exploited workers and made of toxic materials.
+So stay alert and be critical.

 3. Learn about the company’s story and mission

 Who founded it?
-Why was it founded?
-Does it have a mission?
+Why did they found it?
+Does the business have a mission?

-I love reading mission statements on brands’ websites before I buy form them.
+I love reading mission statements on brands’ websites before I buy form them, give that a try.

-One of the best examples is People Tree.
-On their About Us page, you can find everything you need to know, from their story and why they support a sustainable business model, to what they do for the environment, their certifications, the ethic guidelines they follow, and even who made your clothes.
+One of the best examples I can give you is People Tree.
+On their about us page, you can find everything you need to know, from their story and why they support a sustainable business model, to what they do for the environment, their certifications, the ethical guidelines they follow, and even info on who made your clothes.

-Or just stalk their social media, you’ll find nice info there as well.
+Or just stalk them on social media, you’ll find nice info there as well.

 Pro tip: if the founder doesn’t have a human name and sounds something like “holding” or “incorporation”, proceed with caution.